Electrification of a local health post in Mityal – Palpa, Nepal

 The following week the wind turbine was installed in Mityal on a 12m tower, as part of a hybrid off-grid system along with 600W of solar panels, a 700W inverter, a 24V 200Ah battery bank and a diversion load charge controller.

-The hybrid system provided electricity for mobile phone charging, lighting and a laptop computer in the VDC offices and refrigeration of vaccines and lighting in the local health post.
+The hybrid system provided electricity for mobile phone charging, lighting and a laptop computer in the Ward offices and refrigeration of vaccines and lighting in the local health post.
 More photos of the installation can be seen here.

 A maintenance workshop was carried out with the participation of local community members and students from the Kathmandu University that visited the site on a field trip to evaluate the performance of the wind turbine.
 All aspects of preemptive maintenance were explained such as painting of the blades, repair of the leading edge in case of erosion, untwisting of the transmission cables and greasing the yaw hub, tail hinge and bearing hub.

 The system was handed over to the Ward Office who will be responsible for the system’s maintenance requirements, along with the project partners’ support, and also for its financial sustainability.